 Perhaps that last point is where most people’s assessment of Chinese Democracy is a little skew-whiff.
 Really, the question should never have been whether it would live up to the expectation, but whether it could have.
 How can you possibly give an objective opinion of an album that was already so tainted by delays that it has since become the measuring stick for MIA musical ventures?
 And that’s not to mention the fact that a Guns N’ Roses album without, well, pretty much all of Guns N’ Roses, is going to be greeted by unprecedented cynicism from even the most battle-hardened Axl fanboy.

-Upon release, ten years ago this past week, reviews were decidedly mixed.
+Upon release in 2008, reviews were decidedly mixed.
 Rolling Stone described Chinese Democracy as a “great, audacious, unhinged and uncompromising hard-rock record”, awarding it 4 out of 5 stars.
 The Guardian gave it a solid but unspectacular 3 stars, stating that it “wears its agonising gestation like a badge of honour.”
 Many were less kind: Pitchfork gave the album a kicking, describing it as “prosaic letdown”, while Hammer’s own reviewer gave the record a measly 5/10, bluntly asking, “where’s the swagger?
 The danger?”